 My vision for this initiative is that in the end it will save lives by providing the broad-based education to dispel all stigma that remains associated with mental illness.

 Marlene A. Schillinger | President/CEO

-Mental Health Association of Erie County
+Mental Health Advocates of WNY

 Maybe you—or someone you love—has felt the pain of a mental health struggle.
 There is hope.
 There is healing.
 But we need to end stigma.
 End silence.
 End shame.
 Be part of the solution.
 Share your story.
 Show support.
 Show compassion.
 Share your strength.
 Join the conversation.
 Let’s save lives.